grzegorz914/homebridge-openwebif-tv/README.md

   }
 ```

-Sort of channel in HomeKit app is alpahabetically but U can sort the channels as in Yours receivers adding channel number at first place of every name, some example:
+* Sort of channels in HomeKit app is alpahabetically but U can sort the channels as in Yours receivers adding channel number at first place of every name:

 ```json
                 {